teacherhogg/robot-docs/content/en/challenge-modes.md

 Be careful, as ANY command sent my any team member WILL eventually get run!
 Make sure to coordinate with your team members before sending more commands!

 This is a great simulation of what it might be like to drive a rover on Mars, since it is dangerous for all participants to simply send commands without seeing how the robot is responding.
-If team aggressively and non-cooperatively try to drive the robot, they most likely will see there robot get hopelessly stuck as the queue of commands continues to be executed.
+If team members aggressively and non-cooperatively try to drive the robot, they most likely will see their robot get hopelessly stuck as the queue of commands continues to be executed.

 ## **team** Mode